-On private property, Bylaw 1831 requires owners to secure permits to remove "protected trees", defined as trees with trunks greater than 30 cm (approx. 12 in.) in diameter at breast height (DBH); trees with nests used by certain bird species; and certain special tree species.
-The 30 cm criterion is still used in some municipalities and appears to have been a widely used historical standard.
-However, the only municipalities now using this standard in Metro Vancouver are White Rock, Surrey, North Vancouver District and Langley Township.
+On private property, Bylaw 1831 requires owners to secure permits to remove "Protected trees", defined as trees with trunks greater than 30 cm (approx. 12 in.) in diameter at breast height (DBH), on private property; trees with nests used by certain bird species; and certain special tree species.
+The 30 cm criterion is still used in some municipalities and may have been the historical common standard.
+However, the only municipalities now using this standard in Metro Vancouver are White Rock, Surrey (which is reviewing its bylaw on the recommendation of its environmental advisory committee), North Vancouver District and Langley Township.
 A 20 cm standard (8 in.) is used in at least 9 Metro municipalities including Vancouver, Coquitlam, Burnaby, Delta, New Westminster and Richmond.
-Port Coquitlam uses 15 cm (6 in.) and Port Moody protects trees larger than 10 cm (4 in.) in many zoning areas including all stratas.
+Port Coquitlam uses 15 cm (6 in.) and Port Moody bans the removal of trees larger than 10 cm (4 in.) in many zoning areas including all stratas.
 The Committee recognizes that reducing our current size limit would increase costs to residents and the City.
 However, noting that it takes at least 20 years for most trees to add appreciably to the canopy and considering the relatively poor and declining state of our canopy, we do not believe that the existing 30 cm standard is consistent with the City's goal of reversing canopy loss.
 Accordingly,